-A relatively loose $\chi^{2}_{\text{kinematic}}$ requirement is chosen to preserve a linear background shape in the $RM(p\pi^{-})$ distribution.
-The ST signal yield, denoted as $N_{\rm{ST}}$, is extracted by fitting the recoil mass spectrum of $p\pi^{-}$, defined as $RM(p\pi^{-}) = |p_{\ee} - p_{p} - p_{\pi^{-}}|/c$, where $p_{\ee}$, $p_{p}$, and $p_{\pi^{-}}$ are the four-momenta of the $\ee$ initial state, proton, and pion, respectively.
-A binned extended maximum likelihood fit is applied to the $RM(p\pi^-)$ distribution.
+A relatively loose $\chi^{2}_{\text{kinematic}}$ requirement is chosen to preserve a linear background shape in the distribution of the recoil mass $RM(p\pi^{-}) = |p_{e^+e^-} - p_{p} - p_{\pi^{-}}|/c$, where $p_{e^+e^-}$, $p_{p}$, and $p_{\pi^{-}}$ are the four-momenta of the $e^+e^-$ initial state, proton, and pion, respectively.
+The ST signal yield, $N_{\rm{ST}}$, is then extracted by fitting this $RM(p\pi^-)$ spectrum with a binned extended maximum likelihood fit.
 The $\bar{n}$ signal region is defined as $[0.92, 0.96]$~GeV/$c^2$.
 The signal is modeled using a double-Gaussian function, and the background is modeled with a first-order Chebyshev polynomial function.
 The fit result is shown in Fig.~\ref{fig2}.
 This fitting procedure is also applied independently within each $P(\bar n)$ momentum interval.
 The ST selection efficiency, $\epsilon_{\rm{ST}}$, is determined from a dedicated ST Monte Carlo sample using the same reconstruction and selection criteria.
 The resulting values for $N_{\rm{ST}}$ and $\epsilon_{\rm{ST}}$ are summarized in Table~\ref{table-ST}.